buckmelton/notes/bucks-rails-notes.md

 # Buck's Rails Notes

+Note: as of 10/12/2016, working on adding notes from Hartl: Ruby On Rails Tutorial, 3rd Edition, just finished working through and adding notes from Chapter 2.

 ## Theory
 - Rails has two guiding principles:
   - Keep your code DRY (Don't Repeat Yourself)